karolchoron/file-sharing-app-ASP.NET/README.md

 After registering a new user, Admin can add him/her in Admin Panel to admin role.
 Once added, this new user will also be able to go to the Admin Panel and add other users to roles.

-The main file for firing up the application is: Default

-The passwords for the other users are: Karol_123!
-(For all the same) Logins are: kazik@gmail.com tomek@gmail.com pawel@gmail.com test@gmail.com karol@gmail.com

 ----------------------------------------------------------------------------------------------------------------------------
 PL:
 Projekt studencki aplikacji udostępniania plików wykonany w technologii C# ASP.NET.